Overview

 | Contact | Select the primary contact person for this request |

-| Building | Choose the customer location where service is needed |
+| Location | Choose the customer location where service is needed |

 Address Information